data-science-in-ed/Syllabus/README.md

  * Weekly readings
  * Compete Swirl course
  * Maintain documentation of work (Github, R Markdown, Zotero)
+ * Ask or answer a question on Vectr

 One time only:
  * Ask one question on Stack Overflow